YinCheng0106/nuxt-toc/README.md

 ## Quick Start 🔧

-1. Install the module to your Nuxt application with one command:
+1. Install the module to your Nuxt application:

 ```bash
 npx nuxi module add nuxt-toc
 ```

-2. Add `<TableOfContents />` at where TOC is needed.
+2. Add `<TableOfContents />` at where you need the TOC.

 ```vue
 <template>